nf-core/website/markdown/usage/nf_core_tutorial.md

 #### `branch.yml`

-This is already set up and should not be touched.
+This is already set up and does not need to be edited.
 It will check that a PR is made on `dev` unless it's for a release or a patch.

 #### `linting.yml`

-This is already set up and should not be touched.
+This is already set up and does not need to be edited.
 It will check:

 * That all Markdown documentation follow a proper syntax.
-(if you're using `atom` of `Visual Studio Code` or any similar editor, plugins are available to help you out: _e.g._ [markdownlint for atom](https://atom.io/packages/linter-markdownlint), [markdownlint for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint))
+  * Many code editors have similar packages to help with markdown validation.
+For example, [markdownlint for atom](https://atom.io/packages/linter-markdownlint) and [markdownlint for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint))
+  * You can run the markdown linting on the command line by [installing markdownlint](https://www.npmjs.com/package/markdownlint) and running the command `markdownlint . -c .github/markdownlint.yml`
 * That all YAML file follow a proper syntax.
-* That the code follow the nf-core linting.
+* That the pipeline code follows the nf-core linting rules.
+  * You can run this manually with the `nf-core lint` command.

 #### `ci.yml`

+This file defines a GitHub Actions workflow that tests your pipeline with the small test dataset.
+It should mostly work out of the box, but it may need some editing from you to customise it for your pipeline.

-The `nxf_ver` variable sets the `NXF_VER` environment variable twice.
+The matrix `nxf_ver` variable sets the `NXF_VER` environment variable twice.
 This tells GitHub Actions to run the tests twice in parallel - once with the latest version of Nextflow (`NXF_VER=''`) and once with the minimum version supported by the pipeline.
 Do not edit this version number manually - it appears in multiple locations through the pipeline code, so it's better to use `nf-core bump-version --nextflow` instead.

-The provided tests may be sufficient for your pipeline.
+The provided tests run your pipeline with the `-profile test,docker` flags.
+This may be sufficient for your pipeline.
 However, if it is possible to run the pipeline with significantly different options (for example, different alignment tools), then it is good to test all of these.
 You can do this by adding additional tests in the `jobs` block.
+Do not try add a run for every possible combination of parameters, as it will take too long to run.

 ### Exercise 5 (testing pipelines)